Physics

 Physics is fundamentally a practical subject, and the department prides itself on its delivery of the practical elements of IGCSE, and the practical endorsement at A level.
 The department invests heavily in new and updated practical equipment to ensure that development of modern practical skills lies at the very heart of practical physics lessons.

 We are lucky to have five dedicated physics labs in the department, two of which have recently been refurbished to the very highest specification.
-Alongside these teaching spaces there are also a number of smaller project labs, dark rooms, workshops and breakout spaces to enhance pupil investigations, independent study and the co-curricular provisions of the department which presently include the CH Science Journal and the GreenPower Car Project.
+Alongside these teaching spaces there are also a number of smaller project labs, dark rooms, workshops and breakout spaces to enhance student investigations, independent study and the co-curricular provisions of the department which presently include the CH Science Journal and the GreenPower Car Project.

->> Christ’s Hospital Science Journal
+Christ’s Hospital Science Journal